learn-co-curriculum/dsc-linear-transformations/README.md

 Let's have a look at our continuous features: "acceleration", "displacement", "horsepower", "weight".
-Note: we did identify high correlations between some of these in the previous labs, so you would have wanted to remove some of them first.
-But for now, let's just look at all of them to get a sense of how we can transform each one of them!
+While you have seen that removing correlated features is often the best course of action, let's first get a sense of how you can transform each one of them!

 ```python
 data_pred[["acceleration", "displacement", "horsepower", "weight"]].hist(figsize  = [6, 6]);
 ```

-We can tell that skewness is an issue for most of our variables (except acceleration), and that some features e.g. weight are much bigger in scale than others!
+You can tell that skewness is an issue for most of our variables (except acceleration), and that some features e.g. weight are much bigger in scale than others!

 Let's transform our data in two phases: first, let's try to make our data look more normal, and second, let's perform feature scaling to manage the difference in magnitude!